 "Indonesia hasn't regulated this in their law.
 The witness and victim protection law has very limited regulations," said Anugerah Rizki Akbari, who co-authored the study.

 And members of the human rights community remain sceptical that Mary Jane's case could effect real reform.

 "The law enforced in Indonesia still tends to punish the poor, but very rarely punishes the upper and middle class like corrupt officials," said Sringatin of the Indonesian Migrant Workers' Network.
 "The way the government enforces the law is very discriminative especially toward poor women migrant workers like Mary Jane."

 Philippine President Benigno Aquino last Tuesday implored Indonesia so that Mary Jane can be handed over as a state witness against her recruiters.

-"We might be able to also uncover this drug syndicate that was behind her predicament," he told the Philippine Star.
+"We might be able to also uncover this drug syndicate that was behind her predicament," he told Philippine media.
 "She does present an opportunity right now to be able to uncover all the participants and start the process of bringing them to the bars of justice."

-As the toll of Indonesia's war on drugs rises, an outraged international community watches how Widodo will take heed.
+As the toll of Indonesia's war on drugs rises, an outraged international community watches how Joko will take heed.

 Follow Aria on Twitter: @mitatweets